no-venv/modded-darkreader/README.md

 -> connect to tcp socket 9484 on 127.0.0.1

--> send wallpaper location on disk
+-> send both color index & wallpaper location on disk

+   - color indexs start at 0 to 15

+   - an example of what to send to the tcp socket:

+        color index ; wallpaper location

+        0;/home/me/wallpaper.png

 -> **close socket**

 -> server gets the wallpaper location and inputs it in pywal